Red Hat virtualization provides a new market opportunity for VARs selling server virtualization. Promoting Red

 Looking at the current state of the market, VMware is pervasive in most large organizations.
 But there are still SMBs that just have a few servers and haven't yet begun a virtualization initiative.
 These companies remain an untapped market for the channel.

 Some less expensive virtualization alternatives exist, but for different reasons they aren't very successful.
-Some of these products have no support ecosystem behind them (think of
+Some of these products have no support ecosystem behind them (think of open source virtualization in general).
+Others appear to be "light" versions of a real virtualization solution.
+And for still other products, no real benefit is seen over using VMware.

 More on RHEV